syncfusion-content/maui-docs/MAUI/Calendar/date-restrictions.md

 ![maximum-date-month-view-in-maui-calendar](images/date-restriction/maximum-date-month-view-in-maui-calendar.png)

 ## Enable past dates
-To enable or disable the dates before the today date by using the [EnablePastDates](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html#Syncfusion_Maui_Calendar_SfCalendar_EnablePastDates) property of the `SfCalendar` and  you cannot able to select the dates before the today date while it is disabled.
+To enable or disable the dates before today's date using the [EnablePastDates](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html#Syncfusion_Maui_Calendar_SfCalendar_EnablePastDates) property of the `SfCalendar` and you cannot select the dates before the today date while it is disabled.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}